| |

 Download the Kitchen Essentials Checklist

-Cleaning and dishwashing essentials
+Cleaning supplies & dishwashing essentials

 Trash bags and trash bin – One of the kitchen essentials is a trash bin with a trash bag.
 Start with random grocery bags and any bucket you have in the house and later on you can invest in a recycling set of bins.